Qualis/www-qual-is/_posts/agree-and-adjust.md

 2. **Express Agreement Openly**
    - Verbally affirm the commonality to create a sense of alignment.
-   - For example, if two individuals are debating the colour of a room—whether it should be painted grey or blue—one could say: _“We both seem to agree that black is not the right colour for this room.”_
+   - For example, if two individuals are debating the colour of a room-whether it should be painted grey or blue-one could say: _“We both seem to agree that black is not the right colour for this room.”_

 3. **Gradually Introduce Adjustments**
    - Once agreement is established, gently guide the conversation toward broader possibilities.